content-left-bg.png

 • The internal review officer should contact the complainant if additional information is required or to provide information about the internal review process.

-• If the internal review request is frivolous or vexatious, the internal review officer should advise the complainant that the internal review will not be conducted.
+• If the internal review request is frivolous or vexatious, the internal review officer should advise the complainant that the internal review will not be conducted using the Declining an internal review template (DoE employees only).
 The remainder of this procedure does not need to be followed and the internal review is closed.

 • Any decision not to proceed with an internal review request must be recorded in the register or the department’s records management system.
 The record should include the decision not to proceed, the evidence considered as part of that decision, the reason why it was decided not to proceed with the review, and any other relevant information.